heroku/java-workbook/README.md

 Tutorial 02: Starting a Worker Process
 --------------------------------------

-Now lets take this simple example a bit further by having it not exit and output `hello, world` once a second.
-We will also tell Heroku to automatically startup one Dyno running our app.
+Many applications (like web servers) don't just run and exit like the simple example in Tutorial 01, instead they continue running until they are stopped.
+In this tutorial the "hello, world" application from Tutorial 01 will be modified to continue running and output `hello, world` once a second.

-Using the Tutorial 01 project modify the HelloWorld.java file and change it's contents to the following:
+Step 1) Using the Tutorial 01 project modify the HelloWorld.java file and change it's contents to the following:

     package helloheroku;

     public class HelloWorld
     {

        public static void main(String[] args)
        {
            try
            {
                while(true)
                {
                    System.out.println("hello, world");
                    Thread.sleep(1000);
                }
            }
            catch (Exception e)
            {

            }
        }
     }

-Package and run the application:
+Step 2) Package and run the application:

     mvn package
     java -cp target/helloworld-1.0-SNAPSHOT.jar helloheroku.HelloWorld

 You should see 'hello, world' outputted every second until you hit Ctrl-C.

-Now lets configure a Procfile that will instruct Heroku how to run that process automatically on one or more Dynos.
+Step 3) A `Procfile` instructs Heroku how to run a process automatically on one or more Dynos.
 Simply create a file named `Procfile` in the main project directory with the following contents:

     helloworld: java -Xmx64M -cp target/helloworld-1.0-SNAPSHOT.jar helloheroku.HelloWorld

 Once deployed, this will tell Heroku that every time a new `helloworld` Dyno is started the HelloWorld Java process is run.

-Now tell git to add the modified `HelloWorld.java` file and the Procfile to the local git repo:
+Step 4) Tell git to add the modified `HelloWorld.java` file and the `Procfile` to the local git repo:

     git add src/main/java/helloheroku/HelloWorld.java Procfile

-Commit and push the changes the Heroku:
+Step 5) Commit and push the changes the Heroku:

     git commit -m "HelloWorld outputs something every second" git push heroku master

-Now we need to tell Heroku to start some Dynos running the `helloworld` process.
-To start 2 Dynos run:
+Step 6) Tell Heroku to start some Dynos running the `helloworld` process.
+Start two Dynos by running:

     heroku scale helloworld=2

-You can now verify that the new Dynos are up by running:
+Verify that the new Dynos are working by running:

     heroku ps